LaunchCodeEducation/lchs/src/chapters/more-flask/redirect.rst

 ``redirect()``:

 #.
-Deals with how to move the user from one URL to another.
+Deals with moving the user from one URL to another.
 #.
 Takes a path argument instead of a file name.
 #.
 Shifts control from one Python function to another.
 #.
 Sends no data directly to the browser.